-By David Geis, Product Manager
+September 12, 2017 | by David Geis, Product Manager (updated)

-Using a calibrated laboratory spectroradiometer, the tail emission can be measured and characterized by the lamp manufacturer.
-However, regular visible light meters normally used to check ambient light in an inspection area are not capable of measuring those tail emissions accurately.
-Abnormally high readings may be seen even when the actual visible light levels are below 2 ft-candles or 20 lux.
+Using a calibrated laboratory spectroradiometer, tail emissions can be measured and characterized by the UV lamp manufacturer.
+However, the standard NDT visible light meters which are typically used to check ambient light in an inspection area are not capable of accurately measuring tail emissions; abnormally high readings may be seen even when the actual visible light levels are below 2 ft-candles or 20 lux.

 Since tail emission is visible as deep violet light, adding the UV-A pass filter eliminates the glare and makes the background of the part surface darker.
 This increases contrast between fluorescent indications and the darkened part surface when using fluorescent magnetic particle or penetrant techniques.

 Glare can also mask small indications, and the inspector may need to reposition the part multiple times to view the entire surface.
 Elimination of glare simplifies part handling and saves time during inspection.

 In high volume production, small changes can multiply into large improvements.
 Faster detection means more parts inspected during a shift.
 A few seconds of improvement can mean the difference between NDT acting as a bottleneck and smooth-running operations.